Thank you for reading our post, please rate this article at the end.

 Fortunately, wildlife emergencies are relatively rare.
 However, over 47,000 people each year seek medical treatment after being attacked by wildlife.
 It’s essential you know what to do when encountering the most dangerous Rocky Mountain critters to increase your chances of survival.

-In general, making noise is your best bet.
+Generally, making noise is the best option.
 Most animals would much rather avoid humans than approach — they’ve been hunted before.

 However, there are some rules for your campsite you should follow:

-Keep smelly stuff away: You should keep all food and garbage in airtight containers far away from your sleeping space.
+Keep smelly items away: Store all food and garbage in airtight containers, keeping them far away from your sleeping space.
 If you don’t have a locking container, hang your stuff from a tree at least 10 feet off the ground and five feet from the base of the tree to deter bears.

 Set up a perimeter: Forewarned is forearmed.
-It may sound silly, but stringing some tin cans around your site alerts you from many nighttime approaches.
+Stringing some tin cans around your site alerts you to many nighttime approaches.

-Keep it clean: Don’t sneak a snack into your tent.
-Animals have far more powerful noses than humans and they’ll detect that scent of beef jerky on your sleeping bag.
-Pick up all garbage and put it in a sealed container.
+Please keep it clean: Don’t sneak a snack into your tent.
+Animals have far more powerful noses than humans, and they’ll detect that scent of beef jerky on your sleeping bag.
+Please pick up all garbage and put it in a sealed container.

 5. Keep Yourself Warm